-The act also specifies that "stranger-originated life insurance" includes trusts or other persons that are created to give the appearance of insurable interest and are used to initiate one or more policies for investors but violate insurable interest laws and the prohibition against wagering on life (R.C.
+The bill also specifies that "stranger-originated life insurance" includes trusts or other persons that are created to give the appearance of insurable interest and are used to initiate one or more policies for investors but violate insurable interest laws and the prohibition against wagering on life (R.C.
 3916.01).

-Under the act, "stranger-originated life insurance" does not include transactions exempted from the definition of viatical settlement contract (R.C.
+Under the bill, "stranger-originated life insurance" does not include transactions exempted from the definition of viatical settlement contract (R.C.
 3916.01).

-Law largely unchanged by the act allows any person who has knowledge or a reasonable belief that a fraudulent viatical settlement act is being, will be, or has been committed to provide that information to the Superintendent.
-Under the act, the person must have a "reasonable suspicion" of a fraudulent viatical settlement act rather than a "reasonable belief."
+Current law requires every person engaged in the business of viatical settlements who has knowledge or a reasonable belief that a fraudulent viatical settlement act is being, will be, or has been committed to provide that information to the Superintendent.
+Current law also allows any other person to do the same.
+Under the bill, any person can provide information to the Superintendent if the person has a "reasonable suspicion" of a fraudulent viatical settlement act rather than a "reasonable belief."
 (R.C.
 3916.18.)

-Law largely unchanged by the act protects from civil liability a person who furnishes information concerning suspected, anticipated, or completed fraudulent viatical settlement acts or fraudulent insurance acts if the information is provided from certain sources including the NAIC and the National Association of Securities Dealers.
-The act removes the National Association of Securities Dealers and inserts the Financial Industry Regulatory Authority (FINRA).
+Current law protects from civil liability a person who furnishes information concerning suspected, anticipated, or completed fraudulent viatical settlement acts or fraudulent insurance acts if the information is provided from certain sources including the NAIC and the National Association of Securities Dealers.
+The bill removes the National Association of Securities Dealers and inserts the Financial Industry Regulatory Authority (FINRA).
 (R.C.
 3916.18.)

-Additionally, under law largely unchanged by the act, if the person who furnishes the information above is the prevailing party in a tort action for libel, slander, or other relevant torts arising out of activities, and the person who brought the action was not substantially justified in doing so, the prevailing party is entitled to an award of attorney's fees and costs arising out of the act.
-However, the act clarifies that the prevailing party is not entitled to attorney's fees if the prevailing party provided information about the party's own fraudulent viatical settlement acts.
+Additionally, under current law, if the person who furnishes the information above is the prevailing party in a tort action for libel, slander, or other relevant torts arising out of activities, and the person who brought the action was not substantially justified in doing so, the prevailing party is entitled to an award of attorney's fees and costs arising out of the act.
+However, under the bill, the prevailing party is not entitled to attorney's fees if the prevailing party provided information about the party's own fraudulent viatical settlement acts.
 (R.C.
 3916.18.)